leennoah/DMM_Fall2022/calendar.md

   * Dynamic Topology and the sculpting workflow
   * homework: sculpt a shelf full of french bread
 ### A5.
 Looking at all the brushes and settings
-  * import reference images (install pureRef)
+  * import reference images
   * more sculpting practice
   * learning to use masks in sculpt mode
   * homework: Adapt this tutorial to make a moon with a face [Tutorial Video](https://www.youtube.com/watch?v=lKY2FIy60nc)
 ### A6.
-Sculpt something today Practice with technique and brushes
+Sculpt a Skull
-  * Getting the hang of things
+  * Getting the hang of the work flow
+  * practice skulpting an organic object
+  * First look at materials
+  * First Look at Camera and Rendering
-  * In-class still life sculpt
+  * homework: Recreate the still life by Philippe de Champaigne
-  * homework sculpt something from home
+  * Introduce Project 1 (Model yourself as an alien from another planet)
 ### A7.
-Introduce Project 1 (Model yourself as an alien from another planet)
+In Class Work Day
   * Sculpt a face workshop
   * homework begin project 1
 ### A8.
 Work Day